 Vaughan-Williams Classification of Antiarrhythmic Drugs

-Antiarrhythmic drugs comprise many different drug classes and have several different mechanisms of action.
-Furthermore, some classes and even some specific drugs within a class are effective with only certain types of arrhythmias.
-Therefore, attempts have been made to classify the different antiarrhythmic drugs so by mechanism.
+Antiarrhythmic drugs comprise many drug classes and have several mechanisms of action.
+Some classes and even some specific drugs within a class are effective with only certain types of arrhythmias.
+Therefore, attempts have been made to classify the different antiarrhythmic drugs by mechanism.
 Although different classification schemes have been proposed, the first scheme (Vaughan-Williams) is still the one that most physicians use when speaking of antiarrhythmic drugs.

-The following table shows the Vaughan-Williams classification and the basic mechanism of action associated with each class.
+The following table shows the classic Vaughan-Williams classification and the basic mechanism of action associated with each class.
 Note that Class I drugs are further broken down into subclasses because of subtle, yet important differences in their effects on action potentials.
-Clicking on the "Class" or "Basic Mechanism" will take you to a page describing the drugs that comprise that class.
+This table includes a Class ID drug, although it is primarily used as an antianginal drug.
+Clicking on the "Class" or "Basic Mechanism" will take you to the page describing the drugs that comprise that class.

 |I||sodium-channel blockade||Reduce phase 0 slope and peak of action potential.|

 |IA||- moderate||Moderate reduction in phase 0 slope; increase APD; increase ERP.|

 |IB||- weak||Small reduction in phase 0 slope; reduce APD; decrease ERP.|